Interested in becoming an Occupational Therapist?

 According to the U.S. Bureau of Labor Statistics (May 2024), the median salary for Occupational Therapists was $96,370 per year.

-Preparation and OT School Applications
+Preparation and OT School Admissions

 Bachelor’s Degree: